Brennen-Hill/Brennen-Hill.github.io/_projects/Thunder-Warrior.md

 - **Object-Oriented Elements**: Uses constructor functions and prototypes (implicit in the `module.exports = ClassName; function ClassName(...) {...}` pattern) to create classes like `Trooper`, `Gun`, `Saber`, `Projectile`, `WeaponBase`.
 - **State Management**: State is primarily managed within the `Trooper` objects on the server and synchronized to clients.
 The client menu (`client.html`) maintains its own UI state and player data (`troop` object), synchronizing changes back to the server.
 - **Data Definitions**: Significant portions of the code involve defining static data for game elements like weapons, armor, mods, and abilities directly within the JavaScript files (`client.html`, `Trooper.js`).
 This could potentially be externalized to JSON or a database for easier management.
-- **Responsiveness**: The frontend CSS heavily relies on `vmin` units, indicating a strong focus on making the UI scale across different screen sizes, although testing would be needed to confirm effectiveness.
+- **Responsiveness**: The frontend CSS heavily relies on `vmin` units, indicating a strong focus on making the UI scale across different screen sizes.
 - **Complexity**: The `Trooper.js`, `client.html`, `AbilityEffect.js`, and `StatusEffect.js` files are particularly large and complex, handling a wide range of interconnected game mechanics and UI elements.
 - **Potential Areas for Refinement**:
   - Externalizing static game data (weapons, abilities, etc.) from code files.